lerna/lerna/README.md

 }
 ```

-- Lerna check's if each dependency is also part of the lerna repo.
+- Lerna checks if each dependency is also part of the lerna repo.
   - `babel-generator` is while `sourcemap` is not.
-- Thus `sourcemap` is `npm install`ed like normal
+  - `sourcemap` is `npm install`ed like normal.
-- But `babel-core/node_modules/babel-generator` is replaced with 2 files
+- `babel-core/node_modules/babel-generator` is replaced with 2 files
   - A `package.json` with keys `name` and `version`
   - A `index.js` with the contents `module.exports = require("relative-path-to-babel-generator-in-the-lerna-repo")`
 - This links the `babel-generator` in `node_modules` with the actual `babel-generator` files.